Do you want to be your own boss?

 In order to understand your target market, you may need to do some extra research.
 Have a look at this tutorial that covers identifying and selling to target clients:

 It gives tips on how to conduct online surveys of your target clients, and what questions to ask.
-You’ll also want to research your competitors to see how they are currently serving your target market and how you could do it better.
+Research your competitors to see how they are currently serving your target market and how you could do it better.

 3. Create a Business Plan

-Call me old-fashioned, but starting a business without a plan strikes me as a recipe for disaster.
-Yes, of course things will change, and reality probably won’t match your plan, whether you’re in the world of cloud computing or mango smoothies.
+Of course things will change, and reality probably won’t match your plan.
 But a business plan has never been intended as a fixed set of commitments to which you are tied for all time.
-It’s a fluid, living document as discussed in this tutorial from our Kickstarting Your Online Microbusiness series:

 So rather than not making a plan at all, it seems more sensible to make a plan, and then update it frequently.